 The Miss Southern Union State Community College Pageant is a preliminary to the Miss Alabama Pageant.
-Participation is open to any Southern Union student, and qualified students are encouraged to compete.
+Participation is open to fulltime Southern Union female students, and qualified students are encouraged to compete.
 Contact the Student Government Association (SGA) for additional information.